Cosmian/kms/documentation/docs/kmip_2_1/index.md

     - the uncompressed point octet form as defined in RFC5480 and used in certificates and TLS records for NIST curves.
     - the raw bytes of the public key for Curve 25519 and Curve 448

-Some of these formats are outdated, and the IETF now recommends using PKCS#8 and Subject Public Key Info.
+The IETF now recommends using PKCS#8 and Subject Public Key Info.
 So, even though this server enforces KMIP 2.1 default export formats, the storage formats used are:

  - `PKCS#8 DER` for RSA and EC private Keys (RFC 5208 and 5958).